chris-brennan/CX/hello-world-ux-aspects/README.md

 * [Node.js](https://nodejs.org/) - this provides the `npm` command, which is used to install application dependencies.

-* [Git](https://git-scm.com/) - if building from source, Git is the best way to download the code.

 ## Installation

 1. Clone the [CX](https://github.com/MicroFocus/CX) repository.

 2. Switch to the `hello-world-ux-aspects` directory.

-3. Configure the @micro-focus scope in NPM:

-    `npm config set @micro-focus:registry http://rh7-artifactory.svs.hpeswlab.net:8081/artifactory/api/npm/npm-dev-local/`

-    **Note:** If the the internal NPM registry is not accessible from your network, please [contact us](https://pages.github.houston.softwaregrp.net/caf/ux-aspects-micro-focus/#/team) and we will be glad to provide the required packages along with instructions for use.

 3. Run `npm install`

+    **Note:** If you cannot configure the `@micro-focus` scope then the internal NPM registry is not accessible from your network, [contact us](https://pages.github.houston.softwaregrp.net/caf/ux-aspects-micro-focus/#/team) and we will be glad to provide the required packages along with instructions for use.

 ## Development server